OpenNebula/docs/source/installation_and_configuration/containerized_deployment/architecture_deployment.rst

 In the single-container deployment type, also called the *all-in-one*, all OpenNebula Front-end services are running inside only a single one container.

+..
+TODO - update image

 |onedocker_schema_all_in_one|

 Using the single-container type is easy and the most straightforward way how to start with containerized OpenNebula Front-end.
 The security of such deployment is on a similar level as the traditional way of installation, when all services are installed on a single host without any separation among the OpenNebula services themselves.
-Management and customization operations of the container deployment are done directly via the container runtime commands and vast set of (configuration) environment variables, which might be confusing and hard to maintain during the time (esp. when doing the upgrade to next major/minor version).
+Management and customization operations of the container deployment are done directly via the container runtime commands and vast set of (configuration) environment variables, which might be confusing and hard to maintain during the time (esp. when doing the upgrade to the next major/minor version).

 .. _container_install: